+Budget-

-Budget - You must have a budget for time and money.
+You must have a budget for time and money.
 Please do not cut it too close with either one.
-The time factor is unknown but it is always wiser to have more than enough time, than not enough.
+The time factor is unknown but it is always wiser to have more than enough time, rather than not enough.
 The same is true for the cost.
 It is our office policy to discourage financing for cosmetic surgery.
-If a complication does occur and a surgical revision is needed you could become further in debt.
+It is unwise to finance a cosmetic procedure, as increasing your debt load, except for income-producing assets, is unwise.
+Also, if revision is needed, to pay for it, you may be further in debt.

+Revision surgery -

-Revision policy- On occasion, surgical revision for emergency (due to bleeding, infection etc.) may be indicated following the original surgery.
-If this occurs within 30 days of surgery refer to your CosmetAssure Benefits brochure.
-If planned or performed within one (1) year after the surgery, there will be no charge by The Doctor.
-A facility fee will be charged by the hospital for the use of the operating room and there will be a fee for the Anesthesiologist, ranging from \$1000-\$2000.
-A nominal fee (\$200-\$300) for supplies will be charged if the revision is performed in the office.
+On occasion, surgical revision (due to bleeding, infection, etc.) may be indicated following the original surgery.
+If planned or performed within one (1) year after the surgery, there will be no charge by the Doctor, but a facility fee will be charged by the hospital for the use of the operating room.
+If anesthesia is required, they will have a fee as well.
+A nominal fee (\$50-100) for supplies will be charged if the revision is performed in the office.